tomerkl22/MNIST-NN/README.md

 Instruction:

 1. Clone this repository
-2. unzip the "MNIST-data.zip" to the same folder as main.py
+2. Unzip the "MNIST-data.zip" to the same folder as main.py
-3. run the main.py
+3. Run main.py